TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongodbmigration.md

 **Note:** Throughput that you provision directly impacts the duration of migration.
 Consider increasing RUs during migration and scaling down after they complete.

 ### **Updating MongoDB 3.2 to 3.6+**

-**Important:**
-Although 3.6+ is generally compatible with 3.2, we recommend that you provision a new account through the portal for the purpose of trying out the MongoDB server version 3.6+  with your application on a dev or qa instance, before updating the account backing any production workload.
+Although 3.6+ is generally compatible with 3.2, we recommend that you provision a new account through the portal for the purpose of trying out the MongoDB server version 3.6+  with your application on a dev or qa instance, *before* you update the account backing any production workload.

 1. For existing accounts, navigate to the **Settings** > **Features** area of your Cosmos DB Mongo account.
 The option, Upgrade to Mongo server (version number), should be visible.
 (If this option does not appear for your account, file a support ticket request.)